 2. Install a Cookie Notification Plugin

-For more options, see our list of the best WordPress GDPR plugins to improve compliance.
+For more options, you can see our list of the best WordPress GDPR plugins to improve compliance.

-Check your website cookies to make sure that you can connect each cookie to a installed plugin and tool on your website.
-When installing new WordPress plugins or third-party tools, make sure to check if they have options to make them GDPR and cookie law compliant.
+Check your website cookies to make sure that you can connect each cookie to an installed plugin and tool on your website.
+When installing new WordPress plugins or third-party tools, make sure to check if they have options to make them GDPR and cookie-law compliant.